Learn something new every day

 More Info... by email

-The scientific community uses the International System of Units (SI), which is a modern form of the metric system.
-This enables scientists from different countries and regions to duplicate research and gather data.
+The scientific community uses the International System of Units (SI), which is usually understood to be a modern form of the metric system.
+Having one standardized system enables scientists from different countries and regions to duplicate research and gather data.
 Science classrooms and school curricula typically use metric measurements as a result, even in places where these are not the standard units in larger society.

 Great Britain adopted the metric system in 1965.
-The United States government passed the Omnibus Trade and Competitive Act in 1988 that required the federal government and businesses to adopt the metric system by 1992.
-Still used by most people in the U.S., the imperial system continues to reign supreme.
-Globalization of the world economy however may force the metric hand on the rest of the U.S., essentially replacing the imperial system with the metric system.
+The United States government passed the Omnibus Trade and Competitive Act in 1988 that required the federal government to adopt the metric system by 1992, but the imperial system is still the preferred system used in private industry and in schools.

 @Markerrag -- I think the metric system hasn't caught on in the United States for at least three reasons.
 First, we think of measurements in terms of imperial standards.
 We are inclined to think of distances in miles, inches, feet and yards rather than kilometers, centimeters, decameters and meters.
 Similarly, we think of gallons instead of liters when it comes to liquid measurements, and how hard would it be to translate recipes from imperial to metric?